telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 HTTP method (on the URL used as reference for the subscription) with a notifyContextRequest payload.
-Apart from the subscriptionId element (that matches the one in the response to subscribeContext request) and the originator element, there is a contextResponseList element which is the same that the one used in the [queryContext responses](#query-context-operation).
+Apart from the subscriptionId element (that matches the one in the response to subscribeContext request) and the originator element, there is a contextResponse vector which is the same that the one used in the [queryContext responses](#query-context-operation).